Migration phase 3 - client-side configuration

 Step 7.
 Reconfigure Windows computers to use Azure Information Protection

-For Windows computers that use Office 2016 click-to-run desktop apps:
+Supported for Windows computers that use Office 2016 or later click-to-run desktop apps, including:

-This method requires you to create a new SRV record, and set an NTFS deny permission for users on the AD RMS publishing endpoint.
+Requires you to create a new SRV record and set an NTFS deny permission for users on the AD RMS publishing endpoint.

-For Windows computers that don't use Office 2016 click-to-run:
+- Windows computers that use Office 2016 or later click-to-run desktop apps, as listed above

 Client reconfiguration by using DNS redirection

-This method is suitable only for Windows clients that run Office 2016 (or later) click-to-run desktop apps.
+This method is suitable only for Windows clients that run Microsoft 365 apps and Office 2016 (or later) click-to-run desktop apps.

 Create a DNS SRV record using the following format: